Offside (association football): Officiating

 The assistant referees' task with regard to offside can be difficult, as they need to keep up with attacks and counter-attacks, consider which players are in an offside position when the ball is played, and then determine whether and when the offside-positioned players become involved in active play.
 The risk of false judgement is further increased by the foreshortening effect, which occurs when the distance between the attacking player and the assistant referee is significantly different from the distance to the defending player, and the assistant referee is not directly in line with the defender.
 The difficulty of offside officiating is often underestimated by spectators.
-Trying to judge if a player is level with an opponent at the moment the ball is kicked is not easy: if an attacker and a defender are running in opposite directions, they can be two metres apart in less than a second.
+Trying to judge if a player is level with an opponent at the moment the ball is kicked is not easy: if an attacker and a defender are running in opposite directions, they can be two metres (6') apart in less than a second.

 Some researchers believe that offside officiating errors are "optically inevitable".
 It has been argued that human beings and technological media are incapable of accurately detecting an offside position quickly enough to make a timely decision.
 Sometimes it simply is not possible to keep all the relevant players in the visual field at once.
 There have been some proposals for automated enforcement of the offside rule.

+VAR and semi-automation

+In matches using Video Assistant Referees (VAR) assistant referees who decide on offsides are required to avoid raising the flag for an offside decision until the play proceeds to a natural conclusion, unless the offside is obvious.
+This allows a team who might have been called for an offside offence to instead continue and any subsequent goal to be checked by VAR.

+Beginning in the mid-2020s, Semi-Automated Offside Technology (SAOT) began to be used at high-level games.
+SAOT systems use multiple high-speed cameras to determine the positions of players at the moment the ball is kicked, assisting the VAR in making speedy offside decisions.
+SAOT produces 3D virtual replays of the situation which are displayed on stadium screens and broadcasts.